MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use the most current generation of SKUs where possible; for example, V3 or 4.
 Refer to SAP note [1928533](https://launchpad.support.sap.com/#/notes/1928533) for information about the certified D-series SKU for an SAP deployment.

-- Use the [E-series](/azure/virtual-machines/linux/toc.json&bc=/azure/virtual-machines/linux/breadcrumb/toc.json) or [M-series](/azure/virtual-machines/m-series?toc=/azure/virtual-machines/linux/toc.json&bc=/azure/virtual-machines/linux/breadcrumb/toc.json) SKU for AnyDB.
+- Use the [E-series](/azure/virtual-machines/linux/toc.json&bc=/azure/virtual-machines/linux/breadcrumb/toc.json) or [M-series](/azure/virtual-machines/m-series?toc=/azure/virtual-machines/linux/toc.json&bc=/azure/virtual-machines/linux/breadcrumb/toc.json) SKU for SAP third-party databases (AnyDBs).
 E- and M-series SKUs are optimized for memory and provide a consistent CPU-to-memory ratio.

 - Follow the design principle of scaling up and then out.
 From a cost perspective, scale-out deployments could cost less than a scale-up setup in some scenarios.